onesandzeros-nz/bitcoin-tax/README.md

 ## Motivation

-This project is not tax advice, but can help you calculate your Bitcoin capital gains for tax purposes
+This project is not tax advice, but can help you calculate your Bitcoin capital gains for tax purposes.
+Currently only works for simple cases of buying and selling bitcoin.
+Please confirm all workings with an accountant.

 ## Features